mathieuancelin/elem-vdom/readme.md

 Dependencies
 -------------

-elem-vdom depends on `virtual-dom`, `babel-runtime` and `error-stack-parser` but these dependencies are bundled in the distribution package.
+elem-vdom depends on `babel-runtime` and `error-stack-parser` but these dependencies are bundled in the distribution package.

 How can I use elem-vdom ?
 ----------------------------